-It is recommended to wash a new screen with some kind of cleaner before using it the first time, but with a cut stencil it doesn't seem necessary.
-A liquid stencil, particularly photo emulsion, may bead up and not coat well if the screen has not been washed.
+It has been the recommendation to wash a new screen with some kind of cleaner before using it the first time, but with a cut stencil it doesn't seem necessary.
+A liquid stencil, particularly photo emulsion, may bead up and not coat well if the screen has not been washed, if there is any kind of sizing on the fabric.But we don't have any such problem with the Victory Factory screens.
+If photo emulsion does bead up, rinse it off and then clean the screen with Simple Green or Awesome Orange.